 Extraction Method and Essential Oil Characteristics

-Cardamom essential oil is produced via steam distillation of the seeds of E. cardamomum.
 These small dark seeds are encased in the green pods of the cardamom plant.
-The husks of these pods should be removed from the seeds before distillation.
+After harvesting, the husks of these pods should be removed from the seeds before distillation.

 Historical and Traditional Use